12 May 2019

 What the Hiko nose threadlift can do?

 The Hiko nose threadlift can correct the appearance of the nose bridge and tip.
 The Hiko nose threadlift is excellent in creating a higher, sharper and slimmer nose bridge and tip and adding structural support to the nose bridge and tip, especially for patients with broad and flat nose bridges and nose tips.
-I have also performed the Hiko nose threadlift on patients with dorsal humps (although I also use nose fillers to correct dorsal humps of the nose) and patients with asymmetrical or crooked nose to give a more symmetrical and straighter looking nose.
+I have also performed the Hiko nose threadlift on patients with dorsal humps, asymmetrical or crooked nose to give a more symmetrical and straighter looking nose.

 What the Hiko nose threadlift cannot do

-The Hiko nose threadlift has its limitations- and this is a matter that is not frequently addressed enough.
-The gold standard for nose augmentation is a surgical rhinoplasty despite the longer recovery time and higher chance of complications and cost.
+The Hiko nose threadlift has its limitations.
+I find this matter not frequently addressed enough.
+The gold standard for nose augmentation is still a surgical rhinoplasty.
+However, a surgical nose job has longer recovery time and higher chance of complications and cost.

 One of the weaknesses of the Hiko nose threadlift is that it cannot correct severely crooked or deviated noses and deep dorsal humps on the nose bridge.
 Severe bulbous nose tips and nose tip ptosis (droopy noses) can be lifted and have a sharper appearance with the nose threadlift but may not be adequately corrected in very severe instances.